amirouche/easy-conceptnet/README.md

 ./easy-conceptnet index conceptnet-assertions-5.7.0.csv
 ```

-It takes a couple of hours to index the whole file, please be patient.
+It takes a couple of hours to index the whole file, please be patient!

 ## Documentation